Last Updated on October 2, 2020

 What exactly is the relationship between alcohol and depression?
 Does alcohol cause depression?
 Or is it depression that leads to alcohol abuse?

 It’s a classic “chicken vs egg” dilemma, and it may work both ways.
-Research suggests that the occurrence of one doubles the chance of developing the other.
+Research suggests that struggling with one doubles the chance of developing the other.

-Depression is more common than you might think.
+Depression is also more common than you might think.
 According to the American Psychiatric Association (APA), depression affects approximately one in 15 people.
 Symptoms can affect every aspect of a person’s life, and can range from mild to severe.
-The following are some common symptoms of depression:

 - Feeling sad